Gositi/discord-fs/README.md

 ## Usage
 First off, you'll need Linux to run this (with FUSE and a modern version of Python installed, should already be installed by default on most distros).
 If you have macOS, I think there is a way to get FUSE working there too which should enable you to run this project.

 This project won't support Windows as it is a completely different platform.
 However, https://github.com/DiscordFS/DiscordFS seems similar to what this is trying to do but for Windows (but I'm not affiliated with it in any way).

-All testing and official support is for Ubuntu 23.10 with Python 3.11, but if you have issues with another system I will try and look into it anyways.
+All testing and official support is for Ubuntu 23.10 with Python 3.11 and a bunch of usually preinstalled libraries.
+If you have issues with another system I will of course try and look into it anyways.

-Before using the FS, you'll need to fix some setup.
+Before using the program, you will need to do some setup.
 I will assume you are techy enough to do this yourself, so this will be in broad terms what to do.
+- Import libraries in `requirements.txt`
 - Create (or use) a discord bot for the FS
 - Fill in data in file `fat.json` (see below)
-- Import libraries in `requirements.txt`

 After this is done you should be good to go.
-The FS is started by executing `dc-fs.py` with a modern Python version, and closing it should be done by unmounting the filesystem.
+The program is started by executing `dc-fs.py` with a modern Python version, and closing it should be done by unmounting the filesystem.
 You can optionally specify another mountpoint as a command-line argument, otherwise the default mountpoint in `fat.json` will be used.

 ### FAT file